Bedrock-OSS/bedrock-wiki/docs/entities/non-mob-runtime-identifiers.md

 Entity positional changes are generally interpolated on the client when the entity moves small distances on the server between ticks.
 This technique ensures a fluid appearance in movement, especially when the entity is running its usual behaviors, i.e., not being teleported.
 If this is inactive, entities using such runtime identifiers will appear to stutter around.
 This is generally inactive on runtime identifiers that are not expected to move much in order to improve performance.

 **Oriented**
 Normally, entities on the client automatically update their orientation to match the server.
 If this attribute is inactive, the client entity will by default appear in a fixed direction (with the geometry rotated 180° about the *y*-axis) even if the server entity is being oriented some specific way.
 All entities have server-configurable rotations, and rotational updates are always sent to the client.
-Therefore, animations can always be used to force a client entity’s orientation to match the server using `query.body_x_rotation` and `query.body_y_rotation`.
+Therefore, animations can always be used to force a client entity’s orientation to match the server using `q.body_x_rotation` and `q.body_y_rotation`.

 **Shadow**
 When active, the entity will have a shadow rendered underneath it.
 For a few runtime identifiers, a shadow will be present, but the shadow size will use a fixed size and disregard the provided collision box in the server entity definition.